 Tag: C++

-Hello my lovable minions, today let’s talk about board games.
+Hello friends, today I want to talk about board games.

-Within the nme.geom package of HaXe NME you’ll find Matrices, Points, Vectors, Rectangles and… ColorTransform?
-Yes, it seems a slightly odd place to put it, but that’s where it is, and it can be useful in your project.
-No doubt, there are endless things you could do, but I wanted to talk briefly on how I’ve used it across my previous Pinball project and now, in Tower Defence.
+Within the nme.geom package of Haxe NME you’ll find Matrices, Points, Vectors, Rectangles and… ColorTransform?
+It seems a slightly odd place to put it but it can be useful in your project to dynamically alter object colours.
+I wanted to talk briefly on how I’ve used it across my previous Pinball project and now, in Tower Defence.

 Let’s step through how this works.
 First, of course, you have to create a graphic you want to use.
 Here’s the image of the slider knob in Tower Defence, as it came out of Photoshop…

-Thanks, as seems increasingly usual, to Joshua Granick for writing about another awesome Haxe feature that works so well with NME, but no one seems to know about: Inline C++!
+Thanks, as seems increasingly usual, to Joshua Granick for writing about another awesome Haxe feature that works so well with NME: Inline C++!

 Today I want to briefly talk about a cancelled project from around the time I finished University.
 Myself and a friend began building a game for this new platform called Windows Phone.